 Cook it Slow and on Low

 To get the pork nice and tender you want to cook it over lower heat slowly.
-When using our wood fired grill I smoke the roast at 225 for about 3 hours and then switch to 275 for 6 hours or until it reaches the desired temperature.
+When using our wood fired grill I smoke the roast at 225 for about 3 hours and then switch to 275 for 6 hours or until it reaches the desired temperature of 190 degrees.

 If you are cooking on a gas fired grill, you might need to turn one burner on and cook the roast over the burner that isn’t on.
 Just make sure to keep an eye on the temperature.